Consensys/quorum-examples/README.md

 **Important note**: Any account/encryption keys contained in this repository are for demonstration and testing purposes only.
-Before running a real environment, you should generate new ones using Geth's `account` tool and `constellation-enclave-keygen`.
+Before running a real environment, you should generate new ones using Geth's `account` tool and `constellation-node --generate-keys`.

 ## Vagrant Usage